RLee-xy/Force-sensing-shoes-for-Nao/README.md

 Here is the design of a pair of force-sensing-shoes for Nao in our project.

-If you have any question feel free to contact yhan33@jhu.edu to ask it.

 These are figures from SolidWorks Models:

 ![image](https://github.com/RLee-xy/Force-sensing-shoes-for-Nao/blob/main/docs/figures/figure4.png)